la-serene/C_GR1-GraphOperations/README.md

 file acquires more time for graph to fully ingest the whole data.

 ## Dataset
-The dataset is taken from [SNAP Graph Library](http://snap.stanford.edu/data/index.html), which are roadNet-CA, roadNetPA and roadNet-TX undirected graph dataset.
+The dataset is downloaded from [SNAP Graph Library](http://snap.stanford.edu/data/index.html), which are roadNet-CA, roadNetPA and roadNet-TX undirected graph dataset.
 Each may contain up to nearly 2M vertices and 5M edges.

 Due to the size of the dataset, Adjacency List is chosen to represent graph in C.